I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 “Code 7: Cracking the Code for an Epic Life” by Bryan R. Johnson.

 If you notice, the first option to buy this book is through a third-party seller.
-Looking at this now, I should have tried to get the title of the book in the picture.
+Looking at this now, I should have tried to get the book title in the picture.

 Sometimes you have to scroll past a few other third-party sellers.